- Dementia is a progressive neurodegenerative disease that causes a decline in cognitive function, including memory loss.

 There are many alternative therapies that are known to help treat dementia.
 Natural supplements, such as caprylic acid, and vitamins, such as vitamin B, D, and E, have shown effective results with regards to improving cognition.
 More research needs to be done to clinically approve the use of these supplements.

 Maintaining a healthy diet can help slow down the rapid decline of cognitive health in individuals with Alzheimer’s and other dementias.
-In combination with exercise, a healthy, well-balanced diet helps protect the heart, which in turn improves the brain health and cognitive function.
+In combination with exercise, a healthy, well-balanced diet helps protect the heart, which in turn supports brain health and cognitive function.
 Studies have shown that about 80% of individuals with Alzheimer’s disease were found to have cardiovascular disease1.
 The Mediterranean diet and the Dietary Approaches to Stop Hypertension (or DASH diet) have both been studied and shown to help protect cardiovascular health2.
 In addition, keeping pre-existing cardiovascular issues such as hypertension, diabetes, and high cholesterol in check through diet, exercise, and proper medication, can preserve brain health.

 - Hakim, A., N., & T. (2013).
 Heart disease as a risk factor for dementia.
 Clinical Epidemiology, 135.
 Retrieved January 9, 2017, from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3641811/